 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The District's investment in the San Francisco County Treasury Investment Fund is not required to be rated, nor has it been rated as of June 30, 2021.
+The District's investment in the City and County of San Francisco Investment Pool is not required to be rated, nor has it been rated as of June 30, 2022.